Bases of Precompact Coordinate Balls

 main theorem of this page.
 The statement we give is slightly stronger than

-plain paracompactness: it asserts that the locally finite refinement can
+plain paracompactness.
+It asserts that the locally finite refinement can be

-of smooth partitions of unity, where one wants to refine an arbitrary
+smooth partitions of unity, where one wants to refine an arbitrary open

 Theorem: Manifolds Are Paracompact